 Final Model

 The final model chosen for the OMR Tool is a calibrated XG Boost model.
 While the calibrated logistic regression model had a slightly lower Brier Loss Score, the team ultimately chose the calibrated XG Boost model because it incorporates feature interaction, making the personalized feature importance output (see Shapley Value section below) far more aligned with existing literature.
-An example of the distribution of feature importance of the calibrated Logistic Regression model vs. the calibrated XG Boost model is shown below.
+An example of the distribution of feature importance of the calibrated Logistic Regression model compared to the calibrated XG Boost model is shown below.

+FIX IMAGE

+The image above is based on a question asking if a user has smoked tobacco in the past year.
+It shows with logistic regression, tobacco users are less likely to misuse opioids, and non-tobacco users are more likely to misuse opioids.
+This finding is counterintuitive, misaligned with existing research, and misaligned with the underlying data.
+Conversely, the XG Boost model shows the correct direction of impact on opioid risk.

 Shapley Values

 It is important for a physician to know why each patient receives their particular risk score.
 While this task is a straightforward output for a simple uncalibrated logistic regression model, as model complexity increases, human understanding of the model typically decreases.
-To add clarity for our users and to help physicians understand the risk for each of their patients individually, the OMR-Tool provides a visual output of each user’s top five features (i.e., the patient’s answers to each question) that contributed most to their total risk score; this is displayed as a two-sided bar graph.
-A Shapley value tells us how much each feature contributes to the overall risk score.
+To add clarity for our users and to help physicians understand the risk for each of their patients individually, the OMR-Tool provides a visual output of each user’s top five features (i.e., patient answers to each question) that contributed most to their total risk score, displayed as a two-sided bar graph.
+A Shapley value shows how much each feature contributes to the overall risk score.
 Mathematically, a Shapley value is the average marginal contribution of a feature value across all possible combinations of features from our model.
 For one patient, their previous non-opioid substance abuse may have been the primary feature that brought their risk score up, but for another patient, even if they also have the same history of non-opioid substance abuse, it could be the simple fact of, for example, being young and male that contributed most to their individual risk.
-Each patient is different, and the tool assesses each individual’s information holistically, rather than statically question by question as previous risk assessment tools have.
+Each patient is different, and the tool assesses each individual’s information holistically, rather than statically question by question as in previous risk assessment tools.

 It is important to note, however, that this tool does not claim experimental causality between the features and opioid misuse; rather, it is claiming predictive association between the features and opioid misuse.
 For example, it would be technically incorrect to say that being young and male causes a patient’s risk score to go up, but it is acceptable to say that being young and male is predictive of and/or contributes to a patient’s high risk score.
 While achieving causal proof of the relationship between features and opioid misuse might be nice, the experiment required to achieve this claim is infeasible for many reasons.
 Moreover, there is a long precedent in the medical world to use predictive association, as illustrated when a physician asks if a patient has a family history of some condition.
-While family history can be predictive of a condition, it doesn’t mean that it’s been causally proven to drive that same condition, yet physicians frequently use it as an indicator of patient risk for that condition.
+While family history can be predictive of a condition, it doesn’t mean that it has been causally proven to drive that same condition, yet physicians frequently use it as an indicator of patient risk for that condition.